muut/io-client/API.md

 # Client API

-An alphabetical list of methods, their arguments, return values and the emitted events.
+An alphabetical list of methods names, their arguments, return values and the emitted events.
 All these method take this general pattern:

 ``` js
 api.call('methodName', { param1: 'value', param2: 111, ... }, function(data) {